yelynn1/h6751/project/project.md

 This is a group project.
 All team members will receive the same grade.
 This project will account for 30% of the overall grade.

-This is a text mining project where you collect your own sample text dataset (or use an existing dataset), and using text mining techniques and tools, build an interesting model / application that mines knowledge/information from the text dataset.
-Generally, the project scope is entirely up to you, but I suggest that you build a useful and interesting application.
-Then, write a project report explaining your methodology and presenting the results.

 You may conduct investigative analysis on any one of the following topics related to text mining:
 * Text classification
 * Text clustering
 * Opining mining and sentiment analysis
 * Information Extraction
 * Other topics are possible with consent from the instructor.

-1. Report Submission:
-  - Must include a bibliography listing all references (including URLs, if any) cited
-  - Length: 8-10 pages.
-  - Formatting: The use of 10-point Times font is mandatory.
-The formatting should be referred to [ICML style](https://icml.cc/Conferences/2019/StyleAuthorInstructions).
-The word template could be found [here](icml2012.doc).
-The latex template is provided in the [overleaf](https://www.overleaf.com/latex/templates/icml-2019-submission-template/vkqjjvzjvhdc).
-  - Only require the soft copy.
-The soft copy should be submitted through Turnitin.
-  - Create your github project page that containing dataset and code used by the project.
-And put your github repo link in your report.

-2. Group Presentation:
-  - Each team will be asked to conduct a 15/20-minute presentation on their project work.
-This will be followed by a 5 minute question-and-answer session to allow for clarification by students and the lecturer.
-Schedules for the presentation will be announced later.
-  - Every teammember is required to present.

 Note that reports and required files/documents handed in after the due date will be marked down by 10% per day.